TUDA-MUST/TransientBVD/docs/source/index.rst

 **TransientBVD** is a Python library for analyzing and optimizing the transient response of ultrasound transducers (or other resonant systems) modeled by the Butterworth-Van Dyke (BVD) equivalent circuit.
-It implements advanced methods for both open-circuit (resistive damping) and closed-circuit (voltage overboost) strategies, significantly reducing transient response times.
+It implements advanced methods for both deactivation (resistive damping) and activation (voltage overboost) strategies, significantly reducing transient response times.

 This library is developed at the